isabellaaquino/financialhub/README.md

 Another thing worth being said is that we are both undergrad compsci students, and we try to allocate time to work on this whenever we can.
 Along with that, we also want to add that we have an initial UML modelling made on Visual Paradigm that is being made for studying purposes and can be accessed through `backend/modelling`.

+Last but not least, stars are appreciated! 🤩

 ## Usage 💡

 Once the application is up and running, you can perform the following tasks: